What are memory techniques?

 What are the key strengths of using palaces as a learning tool?
 Why palaces and not just images?

 Alex: It’s worth noting up front that we find our current methods of implementing memory palaces to be relatively simple (see “Doesn’t it take too much time to make all these palaces?”).
 We don’t think that using palaces in a mnemonic strategy adds up to much extra time or effort.
 Otherwise, the following might be moot.
 The presence of this question is also not to say that standalone images are never useful.
 We often create them for out-of-context facts or when it may be useful to create quick images on the fly.
+Standalone mnemonics are also a relatively simpler yet still effective way for, say, an absolute beginner to pick up new foreign language vocab.
 When it comes to carefully learning structured material, however (e.g. I'm sitting at my computer to learn the lung pathology chapter), I’ve found there to be three main arguments in favor of palaces: